Skip to Main Content

 Here is how the work lines up.
 Boom microphone selection in Canada starts with the location — a Sennheiser MKH 416 reads as the industry workhorse on a Pinewood Toronto stage or a Vancouver Film Studios soundstage, the Sennheiser MKH 8050 short shotgun and MKH 30/40 ORTF stereo pair cover the quieter dialogue setups, and a Schoeps CMIT 5U with a CCM 41 supercardioid handles the interiors that need the cleanest off-axis rejection.

+Here is how the picture comes together.
 Wind and weather protection scales with the geography: Rycote Windjammer kits and Sennheiser MZW windshields ship standard for any Pacific coastal booking where Vancouver marine layer and 1,200mm annual rainfall are baseline, while Cinela Pianissimo and Cosi blimps handle the Banff snow exteriors and Yukon cold-weather work where battery derate at -25°C is a real planning input.
-IATSE 873 boom-op talent runs the Toronto side, with IATSE 891 covering Vancouver and the BC stages, and ACTRA-adjacent francophone Montreal crews handling bilingual UDA-rate productions out of MELS and DAZMO.
+IATSE 873 boom-op talent runs the Toronto side, with IATSE 891 covering Vancouver and the BC stages, and ACTRA-adjacent francophone Montreal crews handling bilingual UDA-rate shoots out of MELS and DAZMO.

-Shock mounts, pole cradles, dampened cable kits, and full backup capsule rotation are part of every package, with CBSA ATA carnet documentation handled for inbound global gear and cross-border Trew Audio Nashville pulls when a tier-one US co-production needs matched-pair shotguns inside a 48-hour window.
+Here is what we have to work with.
+Shock mounts, pole cradles, dampened cable kits, and full backup capsule rotation are part of each package, with CBSA ATA carnet records handled for inbound global gear and cross-border Trew Audio Nashville pulls when a tier-one US co-production needs matched-pair shotguns inside a 48-hour window.

 FAQ